Exploring the Stories That Shape Us

 Research

-Doctoral work on spiritual bypass, religious language, avoidance, mental health, and the integration of psychological and theological understanding.
+Doctoral work on spiritual bypass, religious language, avoidance, mental health, formation, and the integration of psychological and theological understanding.

 Clinical Work